quasarframework/quasar/docs/src/pages/quasar-utils/other-utils.md

 openURL('http://...')
 ```

 It will take care of the quirks involved when running under Cordova or on a browser, including notifying the user he/she has to acknowledge opening popups.
+For electron, it will open links in the users default browser.

 ::: tip
 If you want to open the telephone dialer in a Cordova app, don't use `openURL()`.
 Instead you should directly use `<a href="tel:123456789">` tags or `<QBtn type="a" href="tel:123456789">`